zyphlar/sonoma-import/README.md

 osm2pgsql should create tables like `son_polygon`.
 ogr2ogr should create a table `santa_rosa_boundary`.

 Now all the data is in Postgres.
-For processing and conflation, read through and execute `conflation.sql` as per your comfort level.
+For processing and conflation, read through `conflation.sql` before we begin.

 ## Exporting and uploading

-Run `./trial.sh` which should handle conflation and tasking, with output in the `raw/main/out` folder.
+Run `./trial.sh` which should will run `conflation.sql` and split the results up for tasking, with output in the `raw/main/out` folder.

 ## Import and validation